chloechoudesign/Liri-Bot/README.md

     * Rotten Tomatoes Rating.
     * Rotten Tomatoes URL.

-  * Or if no movie is passed through, it will default to "Mr. Nobody".

 4. `node liri.js do-what-it-says`
-  * Takes the text from random.txt and runs the song through spotify-this-song command.
+  * Takes the text from random.txt and runs the song "I Want It That Way" through spotify-this-song command.

 ## Technologies Used
 - Node.js